Jypear/tocketry/docs/handbooks/conditions/index.rst

 Conditions
 ==========

-Rocketry's scheduling system works with conditions that are either true or false.
+Tocketry's scheduling system works with conditions that are either true or false.
 A simple condition could be *time is now between 8 am and 2 pm* (12-hour clock) or *time is now between 08:00 and 14:00* (24-hour clock).